hapax/hapax.github.io/assets/chandra.md

 We'll start by recalling Bohr's model of hydrogen and the role played by quantisation.
-By considering how to squish electron wavelengths into an orbit, we'll see that *periodicity* is a natural way to think about quantisation.

-### The Bohr model of hydrogen

-Hydrogen is just a proton and electron
 Bohr thought of the nucleus as a big, immovable positive charge, and the electron as a tiny orbiting negative charge.
-In order to explain the fact that hydrogen was able to absorb and emit only certain colours of light, Bohr postulated that only certain orbits were allowed, namely those satisfying the *quantisation of angular momentum*:
+To explain why hydrogen emitted and absorbed only certain colours of light, Bohr postulated that only certain orbits were allowed, satisfying the *quantisation of angular momentum*:

 $$
 L = mv r = n \hbar, \quad n = 0, 1, 2, \ldots